spkelle2/Equipment_Routing_Docs/daily-routing.rst

 pick-ups it needed to make for a day, :math:`(4)` requires that he returns to the hub. :math:`(5)` brings our time constraints into play.
-We required that all driving and unloading/loading (un/loading) of semi-trucks must be less than the length of the allowable work day. :math:`(6)` covers our demand constraint, the requirement that each site, :math:`i`, must be visited exactly as many times as it needs equipment dropped-off or picked-up each day.
+We required that all driving and unloading/loading (un/loading) of semi-trucks must be less than the length of the allowable work day.
+Time for an extra handle was added under the assumption that the semi-truck needed no adjustments at neither the start nor end of its day. :math:`(6)` covers our demand constraint, the requirement that each site, :math:`i`, must be visited exactly as many times as it needs equipment dropped-off or picked-up each day.
 To ensure that :math:`(6)` only counts the visits that correspond to the